 All skincare products added to Target’s website are tagged with different keywords.
 This makes shopping fairly convenient.
 So, when you click on your desired product and scroll down a little, you will find additional information with graphic labeling stickers.

 One of the signs is a green V-letter that indicates vegan.
-Unfortunately, however, Target has misunderstood the vegan term by believing that vegan only refers to the product’s composition, leaving out the cruelty-free side.
+Unfortunately, however, Target also uses the vegan term by only referring to the product’s composition, leaving out animal testing.

 Luckily, Target also has a cruelty-free label.
 Therefore, we recommend that you check your desired product’s additional information to see if it has both signs — a green V label and a pink rabbit sticker.